-In response, the CRMPG report provides a set of recommendations:3
+In response, the CRMPG report provides a set of recommendations, which are summarized here.

 - Information sharing.
 Financial institutions should obtain more information from their counterparties, especially when significant credit exposures are involved.
-This includes the capital condition and market risk of the counterparty. - Confidentiality.
-Some of this information is considered confidential, so institutions should safeguard the use of proprietary information. - Leverage, market risk, and liquidity.
-Financial risk managers should monitor the risks of large counterparties better, focusing on the interactions between leverage, liquidity, and market risk. - Risk management expertise.
-Financial institutions should ensure that risk managers have the appropriate level of experience and skills. - Liquidation-based estimates of exposure.
+This includes the capital condition and market risk of the counterparty.
+This information should be kept confidential. - Leverage, market risk, and liquidity.
+Financial risk managers should monitor the risks of large counterparties better, focusing on the interactions between leverage, liquidity, and market risk. - Liquidation-based estimates of exposure.
 When exposures are large, information on exposures based on marked-to-market values should be supplemented by liquidation-based values.
 This should include current and potential exposures. - Stress testing.
 Institutions should stress-test their market and credit exposure, taking into account the concentration risk to groups of counterparties and the risk that liquidating positions could move the markets. - Collateralization.
-Loans to highly leveraged institutions should require appropriate collateral, taking into account liquidation costs. - Valuation and exposure management.
-Institutions should recognize the cost of credit risk in capital charges and continuously monitor their exposures using, if possible, external valuation services. - Management responsibilities.
+Loans to highly leveraged institutions should require appropriate collateral, taking into account liquidation costs. - Management responsibilities.
 Senior management should convey clearly its tolerance for risk, expressed in terms of potential losses.
-The function of risk managers is then to design a reporting system that enables senior management to monitor the risk profile. - Large exposure/risk reporting.
-Senior management should receive regular reports on large exposures. - Concentration analysis.
-Senior management should be informed about concentrations of market and credit risk due to positive correlations between the firm's own principal positions and counterparties' positions. - Contextual information.
-Senior management should be able to assess key assumptions behind the analysis.
+The function of risk managers is then to design a reporting system that enables senior management to monitor the risk profile.